 6. Train and rehearse.
 Brief team members on Microsoft's likely tactics (pressure deadlines, upsell attempts, divide-and-conquer).
 Role-play negotiation meetings.
 Practising discipline — not committing on the fly — prevents costly concessions made under pressure.

-Take the Free Assessment →7.
-Use the Executive Sponsor strategically.
+7. Use the Executive Sponsor strategically.
 The CIO or CFO should join key meetings at final stages to signal high-level backing.
-Ensure they are prepped to reinforce the team’s position, not start new side conversations.
+Ensure they are prepped to reinforce the team's position, not start new side conversations.
 Their authority removes internal obstacles and forces Microsoft to take your stances seriously.
-See Microsoft EA Optimisation Service.

 8. Get an external review of your strategy.
 Even without a full-time consultant, a licensing advisory firm can conduct a strategy workshop to identify weak points, additional leverage, or assumptions that differ from market reality.
 A second opinion can provide mid-course correction or confidence that the team is on the right track.
-See Post-Renewal Checklist for Microsoft Agreements.
+See our Microsoft advisory service overview for engagement options.